robvanderleek/mudslide/README.md

 > this application in a fair way, as it is intended to be used.

 > [!WARNING]
 > DO NOT USE THIS TOOL FOR IMPORTANT THINGS.
-This tool can stop working without
+> This tool can stop working without notice.
-> notice since it depends on libraries that could be removed any time from
-> GitHub/NPM.

 <p align="center">
   <img src="https://github.com/robvanderleek/mudslide/blob/main/assets/mudslide-logo-180x180.png?raw=true"/>